ZerksisMistry/Project_GPT-3.5_LLM/README.md

 <p align="justify">

 This documentation presents the development and exploration of a chatbot powered by OpenAI's GPT-3.5 (`text-davinci-003 engine`), specifically designed for strategic gameplay analysis and automation tasks.
-Throughout our study, we experimented with zero-shot, one-shot, and few-shot prompting techniques to analyse the explainable capabilties of the OpenAI's GPT-3.5 LLM.
+Throughout our study, we experimented with zero-shot, one-shot, and few-shot prompting techniques to analyse the explainable capabilities of the OpenAI's GPT-3.5 LLM.
 By harnessing these different approaches, the chatbot not only offers insightful strategic gameplay explanations but also showcases its prowess in automating various tasks and interactions.

 </p>